Introduction for Functional Report of Stock Exchange

 - To ensure equal access to investors all over the country through an appropriate communication network.

-- To improve the standard of securities market to international level.
+- To improve the standard of the securities market to the international level.

 - Provide an organized, fair, transparent, and efficient market for trading securities, and secure a safe environment for trading securities